Garden Spiders

 This is one of a few extremely similar stretch spiders (most probably Tetragnatha montana, though).

 Not all Stretch Spiders are that easy to identify as such.
 A very common spider is depicted below.
 By looking at the male, to the left, you can see it is a Stretch Spider, but the female, to the right, is very different and can easily be mistaken for an ordinary web spider.
-The female is also extremely variable in colour and markings.
+The female is also extremely variable in colour and body patterns.
 The spiders of this genus (Metellina) are commonly known as Orb Stretch Spiders.
 They used to be in a family of their own the Metidae, but nowadays are considered to be part of the Stretch Spider family.
 This species is also known as Metellina segmentata.

 A very common spider in the garden, but alas it has no English common name: Meta segmentata.